 It helps you create a more learner-centred teaching environment

-This helps describe a learner-centred teaching environment because for Māori and many others, whakapapa is always the starting place.
+In terms of a learner-centred teaching environment, especially for Māori and many others, whakapapa is always the starting place.
 Whakapapa means that the learners are central to the learning from the beginning.